How to Grow Your Business

 1. Why do you want to grow your business?

 What are your motivations for wanting to grow?
 Maybe there is a ton of demand for your product or maybe you want to be recognized as a major player.
 It’s important to understand the business and personal reasons because this will help you decide on your growth strategies.

 2. How do you want to achieve this?

 Once you understand why you want to grow, the next step is to determine how you want to grow.
 You can:

 Increasing your profits doesn’t necessarily mean increasing your sales, but can be a result of increasing your efficiencies by dropping your operating costs or reducing your direct costs.
 There may be items in your inventory that are worth examining of how they contribute to the profitability of your business.
 You might also look at who your best customers are, and how they play a role in your success.

-There are more way than one to increase your sales.
 There may be opportunities to increase the number of purchases your existing customers make or provide additional, complementary offerings to the products they already purchase.
 You might also explore whether or not you are reaching all your potential customers in the geographic area you already operate in.

-Partner with Other Companies
+Partner with other companies